donaldzou/WGDashboard/README.md

-# Wireguard Dashboard
+<h1 align="center"> Wireguard Dashboard</h1>
-Monitoring Wireguard is not convinient, need to login into server and type `wg show`.
-That's why this platform is being created, to view all configurations in a more straight forward way.
+<p align="center">Monitoring Wireguard is not convinient, need to login into server and type `wg show`.
+That's why this platform is being created, to view all configurations in a more straight forward way.</p>

 ## 💡Features